 "I'm pretty aggressive, so I'm hoping within a year we can move to that next one after getting the indoor up," Sayler said.
 "The only thing that's stopping me is getting pledge forms signed and I'm on to that right now."

-Sayler said the construction of 91,000 square-foot center is expected to begin in March or April.
-The goal is to have it finished in Winter 2014, or just into 2015.
+Construction of 91,000 square-foot center is already underway, with the goal of having it finished in Winter 2014, or just into 2015.